Pomax/BezierInfo-2/docs/chapters/catmullconv/content.en-GB.md

   \end{bmatrix}
 \]

-So the question is: how can we convert that expression with Catmull-Rom matrix and vector into an expression that uses Bézier matrix and vector?
-The short answer is of course "by using linear algebra", but the real answer is a bit longer, and involves some maths that you may not even care for: just skip over the next bit to see the incredibly simple conversions between the formats, but if you want to know _why_... let's go!
+That's pretty dang similar.
+So the question is: how can we convert that expression with Catmull-Rom matrix and vector into an expression of the Bézier matrix and vector?
+The short answer is of course "by using linear algebra", but the longer answer is the rest of this section, and involves some maths that you may not even care for: if you just want to know the (incredibly simple) conversions between the two curve forms, feel free to skip to the end of the following explanation, but if you want to _how_ we can get one from the other... let's get mathing!

 <div class="note">